exceed19-cpsk/api-seedzero-hardware/README.md

-## ZeedZero backend API for Hardware section
+## Seed:  Zero backend API for Hardware section
 **Note** all datatype on this api is `string`

 ### 1. `GET` /